Anthony V. Furano, M.D.

 Applying our Research

-Understanding the biochemistry of L1 replication is essential to fully understanding the biology of mammals and the potential for the effect of L1 on current and future human populations.
-More particularly, in addition to having already massively altered the structure of mammalian genomes, L1 activity in human populations is sufficiently active to reduce their genetic fitness.
-While de novo in utero L1 insertions are an important cause of genetic defects, ongoing L1 activity not only constitutes a nonending assault on the genetic integrity of human genomes, but it also continually generates evolutionary novel L1 elements that could wreak havoc on human populations if they break free from current and mostly unknown host mechanisms that repress them.
-Such an event would be much like the emergence of a deadly pandemic-producing novel strain of influenza virus.
-In fact, the phylodynamics of L1 evolution and that of the HA epitope of influenza virus are uncannily similar, suggesting that similar dynamics of the host/parasite relationship govern both.
+As mammals have coevolved with the L1 parasite, understanding the biochemistry of L1 replication is essential to fully understand the biology of mammals, and assessing the potential, and perhaps existential, effect of L1 on current and future human populations.
+More particularly, in addition to having already massively altered the structure of mammalian genomes, L1 activity in present human populations is sufficiently active to have reduced their genetic fitness.
+While de novo in utero L1 insertions are an important cause of genetic defects, ongoing L1 activity not only constitutes a nonending assault on the genetic integrity of human genomes, but it also continually generates evolutionary novel L1 elements that could wreak havoc on human populations if they can evade host mechanisms that repress them.
+Such an event would be much like the emergence of a deadly pandemic-producing novel strain of influenza virus or more recently coronavirus.
+By analyzing the evolutionary strategies that ensure L1 persistence we enlarge our biochemical understanding of biological processes as biochemistry is the ultimate arbitrator of and substrate for evolution.

 Equally relevant to the genetic well-being of human populations is determining the factors that affect the neutral mutation rate (the rate at which base substitutions accumulate).
-Base substitutions are the major source of genetic variation and genetic diseases, and alterations of the base substitution rate accompany the progression of many cancers.
+Base substitutions are a major source of genetic variation and genetic diseases, and alterations of the base substitution rate accompany the progression of many cancers.
 Our suggestion that DNA repair itself could be mutagenic has profound implications for understanding the determinants of the neutral mutation rate, for the use of this rate in evolutionary studies, and for analyses that rely on sequence conservation, or lack thereof, as a proxy for natural selection.
-We have now supported this idea experimentally in vivo using a system wherein we can introduce defined DNA lesions in various contexts.
-This system constitutes an invaluable asset for not only the biochemical analysis of repair-induced mutagenesis, but also to its implications for human disease and therapeutics.
+We have now supported this idea experimentally in vivo using a system wherein we can introduce defined DNA lesions in various sequence contexts and showed that their repair induces mutations in normal flanking DNA.
+This system constitutes an invaluable asset for the biochemical analysis of repair-induced mutagenesis, for analyzing the mutational propensity of different human cancers, and their implications for human disease and therapeutics.

 Chen J, Miller BF, Furano AV.
 Repair of naturally occurring mismatches can induce mutations in flanking DNA.
 Elife.
 2014;3:e02001.